 The German-Russian armistice of February 1st freed up a great number of Austrian and German soldiers for fighting in France.
 Britain responded by recruiting more aggressively in India.
 Through the end of April and into May, as the great pitched battles were fought on the outskirts of Freiberg, Esau saw three times as many brown-skinned as white-skinned soldiers.
 They were fresh, too: earnest and eager, keener in attack, the Sikh soldiers in particular utterly fearless.

-His bicycle-sergeant was of the opinion that soon-enough they would open-up the oil wells in Iraq and the army would go back to motorised weapons and transport.
+He had finally been assigned a bicycle-sergeant, a man called Potter, who was of the opinion that soon-enough they would open-up the oil wells in Iraq and the army would go back to motorised weapons and transport.
 Esau wasn't so certain.
 If events had shown anything it was that the wells and the refining facilities were extremely vulnerable, and the Arab populations of the region has been very effectively stirred-up against western colonizers.
-The Germans seemed to been having more success sourcing fuel-oil: though the Caucasian front was as fiercely contested as ever, oil-fields in southern Russia were now supply small amounts to the war machine.
-But what the British and French were discovering was that not only was a well-fed and well-rested cyclist was as quick as any armoured car (on the battlefield, if not on an open road), he was a nimbler and more effective fighter too.
+The Germans seemed to been having more success sourcing fuel-oil: though the Caucasian front was as fiercely contested as ever, oil-fields in southern Russia were now supplying small amounts to the war machine.
+But what the British and French were discovering was that not only was a well-fed and well-rested cyclist as quick as any armoured car (on the battlefield, if not on an open road), he was a nimbler and more effective fighter too.

 By the summer a whole range of new cycle-driven machines were in operation: two-man tandems, with a protected roof and windshield and two side-mounted machine guns; four man closed tank-cars operated by pedalling that moved more rapidly than the old motorised tanks.
 The German strategy was to reserve their limited fuel for larger and larger engine-driven war machines: gigantic bombers with three tiers of wings, each set further back along the fuselage; segmented worm-like armoured crawlers that could push through many metres of barbed wire.
 As the autumn rains set in and fighting became yet again bogged down in mud rumours passed up and down the allied front that the Germans had developed an land-submarine, the so-called U-Schff or ‘unterirdisches Schiff’.
 Word was it could move only very slowly, tunnelling soil in front of itself and depositing it behind: but once the technology was perfected it would render conventional defensive formations entirely redundant.